JackStrand/mytestrepos/worlddomination.md

-I despise the human race.
+I shall control the human race.

 The human race shall be subjected to slavery.

-Cocaine is for children.
+Cocaine is for animals and bankers.